 All Out has worked closely with partners in Russia to fight the country's anti-gay legislation – outrageous laws that ban anything considered "propaganda of non-traditional relationships".

-But with the Winter Olympics headed to Sochi, we had a critical opportunity to mobilise and raise global awareness about the persecution to LGBT people happening in Russia.
+But with the Winter Olympics headed to Sochi, we had a critical opportunity to mobilize and raise global awareness about the persecution to LGBT+ people happening in Russia.
 Our campaign started almost 200 days before the opening ceremony.

 We started by gathering more than 322,000 signatures on a global petition calling on the International Olympic Committee (IOC) to speak out against Russia's anti-gay laws.